“Dr. Mark Lerner is an extraordinary teacher and healer, caring deeply about the pain of others. His works are a road map

 DR. MARK LERNER

-Dr. Lerner has been appointed as an expert consultant with the United Nations in New York and Paris, France.
-He has presented and consulted for the U.S. Department of Homeland Security, the Federal Bureau of Investigation, the U.S. Coast Guard, numerous hospitals, pharmaceutical companies, airlines, small businesses and large corporations, universities and schools, and police and fire departments, both domestically and internationally.
+Dr. Lerner has been called upon by the United Nations Department of Safety & Security to train mental health professionals worldwide in Paris, France, and in New York City; presented for the U.S. Department of Homeland Security at the Federal Law Enforcement Training Center (FLETC) as a guest instructor; and consulted with the Federal Bureau of Investigation in the wake of September 11th.
+He launched an emotional wellness initiative at Walgreens and has presented at numerous hospitals, pharmaceutical companies, airlines, small businesses and large corporations, universities and schools, and police and fire departments, both domestically and internationally.

-Over a decade ago, Dr. Lerner mounted the Reality Theatre Production, SESSIONS with Dr. Mark Lerner, which featured real people sharing real, unscripted stories of overcoming and becoming who they are today.
+Over a decade ago, Dr. Lerner mounted the Reality Theatre Production™, SESSIONS with Dr. Mark Lerner, which featured real people sharing real, unscripted stories of overcoming and becoming who they are today.

 Featured Article